-- ▶ The ALDO Group is a proud and active member of Cascale, a group of brands, retailers, manufacturers, and experts that share a vision of a sustainable apparel and footwear industry.
+- The ALDO Group is a proud and active member of Cascale, formerly known as the Sustainable Apparel Coalition (SAC).
+Cascale is a group of brands, retailers, manufacturers and experts that share a vision of a sustainable apparel and footwear industry.
 Cascale developed a common set of tools, called the Higg Index, which is used to evaluate the environmental and social impact of each of the stages of the production process, and identify opportunities for improvement for the entire industry. - We're also a signatory of the Social Labour Convergence Program (SLCP), which aims to eliminate audit fatigue in global supply chains.
-As an active Cascale member and a SLCP signatory, we have opted for the (Higg) Facility Social and Labour Module (FSLM) as our main tool.
+As an active Cascale member and a SLCP signatory, we have opted for the Higg Facility Social and Labour Module (FSLM) as our main tool.
 Additionally, we also accept reports from the following third-party auditing certifications: SMETA, BSCI, SA8000, WCA and WRAP. - ▶ We are also a member of and accept audits from the ILO Better Work program, which involves a subscription program with access to the audit reports.